rstacruz/flatdoc/Readme.md

 This function will take a string and return a HTML formattted string with tags that decorate profane words.

+# Scouts

+This has functions required for scouts to interact with campaigns:

+* Add Response

+* Create Scout

+* Get Campaigns

+* Get DocRef

+* Get Questions

+* Get Responses

+* Get Scout

 # Getting started